Experienced Workers Compensation Lawyer in Atlanta, Georgia

 Contact Our Experienced Atlanta Workers Comp Lawyer Today

 FREE LEGAL CONSULTATION

-If you’ve been injured on the job, our Atlanta workers compensation lawyers can help.
+If you’ve been injured on the job our Atlanta workers compensation lawyer can help.
 We are an experienced workers comp law firm that has been helping Atlanta, GA residents with their claims and their appeals for years.
 We understand how devastating it can be to have a workers compensation claim denied and we will do everything we can to help you get the compensation you deserve, even if it means pursuing multiple appeals.

 For more than a decade we’ve worked with those injured on the job.
 We know that every case is different and that in addition to being injured, you probably feel intimidated and concerned about your own well-being, as well as that of your loved ones.
 If you have been injured in the workplace and you would like to schedule a consultation to discuss your case, or you want to speak to a workers compensation lawyer in Atlanta, GA, contact the Law Office of John B. Jackson at 260 Peachtree St NE Suite 200 Atlanta, GA, at 770-988-6155.